bitmovin/bitmovin-player-ios-samples/README.md

 When you want to develop an own iOS application using the Bitmovin Player iOS SDK read through the following steps.

 ### Adding the SDK To Your Project
-To add the SDK as a dependency to your project, you have two options: Using CocoaPods or adding the SDK bundle directly.
+To add the SDK as a dependency to your project, you have two options: Using Swift Package Manager or adding the SDK bundle directly.

-#### Using CocoaPods
+#### Using Swift Package Manager
-1. Add `pod 'BitmovinPlayer', '3.119.0'` to your Podfile.
-1. Install the pod using `pod install`.
+1. In Xcode, select **File > Add Package Dependencies**.
+2. Enter `https://github.com/bitmovin/player-ios.git` as the package URL.
+3. Select version `3.121.0` and add the `BitmovinPlayer` product to your target.

-See the `Podfile` of this repository for a full example.
+See the sample Xcode projects in this repository for complete examples.

 #### Adding the SDK Directly
 When using Xcode, go to the `General` page or your app target and add the SDK bundle (`BitmovinPlayer.xcframework`) under `Linked Frameworks and Libraries`.
-The latest SDK for iOS and tvOS can be downloaded [here](https://cdn.bitmovin.com/player/ios_tvos/3.119.0/BitmovinPlayer.zip).
+The latest SDK for iOS and tvOS can be downloaded [here](https://cdn.bitmovin.com/player/ios_tvos/3.121.0/BitmovinPlayer.zip).

 #### Prepare your Bitmovin Player license